 1. The relationship begins soon after a breakup

 There is no ‘breathing space’ or ‘pause’ if a relationship begins soon after a breakup.
 Many rebounders feel that the internal hurt will be over if they find the company of a new partner.
 Anahita just did not want to be alone, listening to romantic songs, watching cute romcoms or even seeing social media posts of her friends cootchi-cooing made her miserable.
 The only way she felt she could deal with the misery was by moving on to the next one.
-This new relationship serves as a guiding light to heal your breakup woes.
+This new relationship served as a guiding light to heal the breakup woes.
 Here, we would like to introduce you to the truth of the moment – you may be living in an illusion of ‘moving on’, but in reality, you are stuck in the issues of the old relationship.
 How can you expect to make new beginnings with an unclean slate?
 So, this could be the beginning of a rebound relationship where you may be using your current partner to get over your ex or to make them jealous.
 Check for the signs if your past relationship is affecting your current one here.

 While most people take some time off to introspect and brood over a breakup, if you are jumping in a new relationship just for the heck of it, then it’s not love- but a rebound which will again end bitterly causing pain and hurt.